Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you are looking for a great family-orientated hotel, then look no further.
 This hotel has it all, an indoor pool (complete with a waterslide!), a hot tub, free continental breakfast, pet-friendly and is centrally located to all the action that Squamish has to offer.

-Click here to book your stay at the Sandman Hotel & Suites in Squamish!
+Book your stay at the Sandman Hotel & Suites in Squamish here!

 Mountain Retreat Hotel